centrifugegroup/dso_studio/README.md

 [![Build Status](https://travis-ci.org/teacheraio/DevSecOps-Studio.svg?branch=master)](https://travis-ci.org/teacheraio/DevSecOps-Studio)

 DevSecOps Studio is one of its kind, self contained DevSecOps environment/distribution to help individuals in learning DevSecOps concepts.
 It takes lots of efforts to setup the environment for training/demos and more often, its error prone when done manually.
-DevSecOps Studio is easy to get started, mostly automatic and battle tested during our Free Practical DevSecOps Course at https://www.teachera.io/devsecops-course/
+DevSecOps Studio is easy to get started, mostly automatic and battle tested.

 DevSecOps Studio project aims to reduce the time to bootstrap the environment and help you in concentrating on learning/teaching DevSecOps practices with the following features.